kevinolega/callcentertrainingtips/mentor.md

 ---
 A few years ago, I wrote a book on how to get hired in a call center.

-Since then, I've helped thousands of people upgrade their life.
+Since then, I've helped thousands of Filipinos upgrade their life.

-And in the process, I've helped thousands of people.
+And in the process, I've helped thousands of Filipinos.

 It's been over ten years since I started and I wanted to share the lessons that have helped me grow.